miklevin/MikeLev.in/_posts/2025-03-16-hot-prompt-injection-ai-workflow.md

 and that it will be primed to help the human along step-by-step, porting a Jupyter Notebook to this system.

-Don't boil the ocean hear.
+Don't boil the ocean here.
 Just work in nice broad strokes.
 Know I'll replace the `TRAINING_PROMPT` constant with the filename so I can actually test a file tonight and get the momentum going!
 It will be the first instance of the Ollama Gemma 3 model really understanding its FastHTML / HTMX software "body".